 - a.
 Maintain windows and their functional and decorative features including but not limited to the following: frames, sashes, muntins, sills, decorative jambs and moldings, hardware, shutters and detail materials such as stained glass, beveled glass, textured glass or tracery to the extent possible.
-If windows and their functional and decorative features present a lead-based paint or other hazard, encapsulate or replace with in-kind historical building materials or imitative substitute building materials. - b.
+If windows and their functional and decorative features are failing or present a lead-based paint or other hazard, encapsulate, abate (such as dip-stripping), or replace if necessary with in-kind or imitative substitute building materials. - b.
 Maintain historic doors and their functional and decorative features including but not limited to the following: frames, panels, glazing, sidelights, fanlights, sur-rounds, thresholds, hardware and screen doors to the extent possible.
-If doors and their functional and decorative features present a lead-based paint or other hazard, encapsulate or replace with in-kind historical building materials or imitative substitute building materials. - c.
-When an entire window or door requires replacement, replace with in-kind historical building materials or with imitative substitute building materials, ensure a similar size and configuration. - d.
+If doors and their functional and decorative features present a lead-based paint or other hazard, encapsulate or replace with in-kind or imitative substitute building materials. - c.
+When an entire window or door requires replacement, it is appropriate to replace using imitative substitute materials where in-kind materials are not technically or financially feasible, less durable, or are less climate resilient. - d.
 Awnings may be installed over windows and doors but should not obscure or damage the windows, doors, or other character-defining features. - e.
 Storm windows can be installed but should not obscure character defining features of the window.
 For example, if a window is a double-hung sash, install a storm window with a horizontal divider that matches the location of the divider on the existing window. - f.
 Storm doors can be installed so that they do not obscure or damage the existing door and frame.
 Select storm doors compatible with the color and character of the existing door. - g.
 If entirely new window openings or door openings are required, they should be installed on secondary elevations (rear elevation or elevations not visible from the street).
 The new windows should be compatible with, but not duplicate, the building's historic windows and fenestration to avoid creating a false historical appearance. - h.
 Windows or doors that have to be covered for security and other purposes should be locked, cleaned, and covered on the exterior or interior rather than infilled with a permanent material such as brick or concrete, where security requirements allow.
-Covering on the interior is preferred.
+Covering on the interior is preferred. - i.
+Historical windows and doors that are removed should be salvaged and retained if possible for preservation through reuse on similar properties.